rapidsai/cuml/cuML/DEVELOPER_GUIDE.md

 # cuML developer guide
-This document summarizes rules and best practices for contributions to C++ component cuML of RAPIDS/cuml.
+This document summarizes rules and best practices for contributions to the cuML C++ component of rapidsai/cuml.

 ## General
 Please start by reading [CONTRIBUTING.md](../CONTRIBUTING.md).

 ## Thread safety
-cuML should be thread safe and its functions can be called from multiple host threads if they use different handles.
+cuML is thread safe so its functions can be called from multiple host threads if they use different handles.

-The implementation of cuML should be single threaded.
+The implementation of cuML is single threaded.

 ## Coding style

 ## Error handling
-All calls to CUDA APIs should be done via the provided helper macros `CUDA_CHECK`, `CUBLAS_CHECK` and `CUSOLVER_CHECK`.
-Those macros take care of checking the return values of the used API calls and generate an exception in case the command was not successful.
-In case an exception needs to be avoided, e.g. when implementing a destructor, `CUDA_CHECK_NO_THROW`, `CUBLAS_CHECK_NO_THROW ` and `CUSOLVER_CHECK_NO_THROW ` (currently not available, see https://github.com/rapidsai/cuml/issues/229) should be used.
-Those macros will only log the error but do not throw an exception.
+Call CUDA APIs via the provided helper macros `CUDA_CHECK`, `CUBLAS_CHECK` and `CUSOLVER_CHECK`.
+These macros take care of checking the return values of the used API calls and generate an exception when the command is not successful.
+If you need to avoid an exception, e.g. inside a destructor, use `CUDA_CHECK_NO_THROW`, `CUBLAS_CHECK_NO_THROW ` and `CUSOLVER_CHECK_NO_THROW ` (currently not available, see https://github.com/rapidsai/cuml/issues/229).
+These macros log the error but do not throw an exception.

 ## Logging
 Add once https://github.com/rapidsai/cuml/issues/100 is addressed.

 ## Device and Host memory allocations
-To enable `libcuml.so` users to control how memory for temporary data is allocated device memory should only be allocated via the allocator provided:
+To enable `libcuml.so` users to control how memory for temporary data is allocated, allocate device memory using the allocator provided:
 ```cpp
 template<typename T>
 void foo(const ML::cumlHandle_impl& h, cudaStream_t stream, ... )